zeroc-ice/ice-builder-eclipse/README.md

 The Ice Builder for Eclipse plug-in provides the following features:

-  - Handles all aspects of translating your Slice files
+  - Automatically compiles all the Slice files in your project
   - Incrementally recompiles Slice files after modifications
   - Maintains dependencies between Slice files
   - Highlights compilation errors in your source code